telefonicaid/fiware-sth-comet/doc/manuals/installation.md

 1. Navigate to the path where the component repository was cloned.
 2. Compose and run the STH component image

-* In foreground mode
+    * In foreground mode:
 ```bash
 sudo docker-compose -f docker/docker-compose.yml up
 ```

-* Or in detached mode
+    * Or in detached mode:
 ```bash
 sudo docker-compose -f docker/docker-compose.yml up -d
 ```